nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 Once the application instance reaches the `Active` state it can be accessed by the user.

-Multiple access methods are supported by NMaaS and each of the applications supports one or more of them.
+Multiple access methods are supported by nmaas and each of the applications supports one or more of them.

 ![Application access](./img/user-guide-s19.png)
 ![Application access](./img/user-guide-s09.png)